Azure/aml-run/README.md

 * [aml-compute](https://github.com/Azure/aml-compute) You can use this action to create a new traininig environment if your workspace doesnt have one already.

-## Utilize GitHub Actions and Azure Machine Learning to deploy a machine learning model
+## Utilize GitHub Actions and Azure Machine Learning to train and deploy a machine learning model

 This action is one in a series of actions that can be used to setup an ML Ops process. **We suggest getting started with one of our template repositories**, which will allow you to create an ML Ops process in less than 5 minutes.